-Spinach feta chicken meatballs – great for meal prep!
+Spinach feta chicken meatballs - great for meal prep!
 These meal prep baked chicken meatballs are going to be an amazing addition to your new year eating plan!
-They’re loaded with lean protein, spinach, feta cheese and so much delicious flavor.
-Plus, they’re low-carb, keto and gluten-free!
+They’re loaded with lean protein, spinach, feta cheese, and so much delicious flavor.
+Plus, they're low-carb, keto, and gluten-free!

 This post may contain affiliate links.
-As an Amazon Associate I earn from qualifying purchases.
+As an Amazon Associate, I earn from qualifying purchases.
 Please read my disclosure policy.

 This recipe makes about 50 meatballs and they freeze perfectly – an amazing recipe to help you meal prep for the week!

-As you know I’m kind of a meatball maven.
-I could eat meatballs every day for the rest of my life… especially when they are filled with delicious flavor and good for you ingredients.
-Like these Italian Parmesan meatballs, French onion chicken meatballs, meal-prep turkey meatballs, and even these veggie meatballs!
+So, as you know I’m kind of a meatball maven.
+I could eat meatballs every day for the rest of my life… especially when they are filled with delicious flavor and good-for-you ingredients.

-I figured since it’s the New Year and the season of jump-starting “eating better,” these meatballs would be perfect.
+Since it’s the New Year and the season of jump-starting “eating better,” these meatballs would be perfect.

 I can’t get enough of them.
 I literally told the B man that they were off limits, then proceeded to devour them for lunch and dinner all week.

 But this is where I’m at in life and I will do my best to stay healthy and fit.
-That includes consuming lean protein, low-carbs, low-calories and getting as many veggies in my diet every day as possible within these parameters.
+That includes consuming lean protein, low-carbs, low-calories, and getting as many veggies in my diet every day as possible within these parameters.

 These homemade meatballs deliver all of that and more.

-They are full of spinach, ground chicken, feta cheese, almond meal, onion, garlic, spices and herbs.
+They are full of spinach, ground chicken, feta cheese, almond meal, onion, garlic, spices, and herbs.
 And they are baked meatballs, so even better.

 The other thing I’m all about is my food tasting delicious.
 I don’t eat much, so when I do, I want to enjoy my food experiences, and believe it’s possible to have it all: easy, wholesome, and delicious meals!

-These chicken meatballs tick all those boxes.
+Yes - these chicken meatballs tick all those boxes.

-This meatball recipe is perfect for meal prepping.
+This chicken meatball recipe is perfect for meal prepping.
 It makes about 50 meatballs and they freeze perfectly.

 Another amazing thing about these meatballs is that they are soo easy to make.
 Allow me to share…

-How to make chicken meatballs with spinach and feta
+How to make chicken meatballs with spinach and feta:

 Preheat oven to 400F, and line a baking sheet with parchment paper.